vmware-archive/nsxraml/md-version/nsxvapi.md

 the **packetSize** parameter.

 ## logicalSwitches
-Working with Logical Switches in a Specific Transport Zone
+Working With Logical Switches in a Specific Transport Zone
 ==================

 ### /2.0/vdn/scopes/{scopeId}/virtualwires